Hong Kong families despair as COVID-19 rules may separate them from children

 As coronavirus cases hit record daily highs, the government plans to roll out compulsory mass testing for the city's 7.4 million people in March, exacerbating separation fears among many local and expatriate families.

-"Imagine the stress I'm having right now ... scared of having to give birth alone, scared of them taking my daughters away, taking my babies away, scared that if I'm positive, they are going to take me away," said Guada, an Argentinian who has lived in Hong Kong for 3-1/2 years and has two girls aged 3 and 5.
+"Imagine the stress I'm having right now ... scared of having to give birth alone, scared of them taking my daughters away, taking my babies away, scared that if I'm positive, they are going to take me away," said Guada, an Argentinian who has lived in Hong Kong for three-and-a-half years and has two girls aged three and five.
 She declined to give her last name due to the sensitivity of the situation.

 Parents' worries have been heightened after authorities made an infected 11-month-old isolate by herself in hospital.